 Where to Find Orton–Gillingham

 Orton–Gillingham is a well-regarded approach to teaching kids who struggle with reading.
 That’s why many teachers use Orton–Gillingham-type strategies in their reading instruction.
 Having students walk around the floor in the pattern of a letter, for instance, is an activity inspired by Orton–Gillingham.

 See examples of multisensory techniques for teaching reading.

 But reading specialists use the approach and programs influenced by it more comprehensively with students who have dyslexia and other reading issues.
-Some schools provide Orton–Gillingham-type instruction through a student’s IEP or response to intervention.
+Some schools provide Orton–Gillingham-type instruction through a student’s or .

 How Orton–Gillingham Works

 The first step is assessing students to determine their reading skills and areas of strength and challenges.
 Any specialist or teacher trained in the Orton–Gillingham approach can do this.

 Students are then taught in small groups with classmates at similar skill levels.
 Instructors follow a highly structured approach that teaches skills in a particular order.
 This order is based on an understanding of how children naturally develop language.